dis-sg/dis-sg.github.io/_posts/2020-08-24-creative-weekly-6.md

 <figcaption>Work for The Modern Nonya, Wan Tea <a href="https://www.alineacollective.sg/" target="_blank">(Source)</a></figcaption>
 </figure>

 The Channel 8 feature dives deep into her repurposed equipment used to beautify food, which include cotton buds to soak up oil and irons to create water droplets on steamboat pots.
-Tweezers are perhaps her most important tool, which she uses to meticulously hand place pizza toppings for it to appear natural.
-Even if you do not understand the Mandrain, just by watching the ‘surgery’ it takes to get a professional food shot would make you appreciate food advertisements more.
+Tweezers are perhaps her most important tool, which she uses to painstakingly place each pizza topping for it to appear natural (the irony).
+Even if you do not understand the Mandrain, watching the ‘surgery’ it takes to get a professional food shot would make you appreciate food advertisements more.

 Teo says it takes at least 10 hours to wrap up a shoot.
-With this level to detail, I am not surprised.
-I just hope she does not style while on an empty stomach!
+With this level of detail, I am not surprised - I just hope she does not style while on an empty stomach!

 <strong><sub>—</sub>><sub></sub>><sup>—</sup></strong>